Mahdi2912/Daily-Fun/daily_digest.md

 🧐 Fun Fact #2:
 132 is the number of runs Pakistan was shot out o hand over the World cup trophy to a strong australian team in the Cricket World Cup 1999.

+🧐 Fun Fact #3:
+93 is the atomic number of neptunium.